 Read the Patient Information Leaflet provided by your pharmacist before you start using this product and each time you get a refill.
 The leaflet contains very important information on when to take your pills and what to do if you miss a dose.
 If you have any questions, ask your doctor or pharmacist.

 It is very important to continue taking this medication exactly as prescribed by your doctor.
 With certain brands of birth control pills, the amount of estrogen and progestin in each active tablet will vary at different times in the cycle.
-Therefore, it is very important that you follow the package instructions to find the first tablet, start with the first tablet in the pack, and take them in the correct order.
+It is very important that you follow the package instructions to find the first tablet, start with the first tablet in the pack, and take them in the correct order.
 Do not skip any doses.
 Pregnancy is more likely if you miss pills, start a new pack late, or take your pill at a different time of the day than usual.

 Vomiting or diarrhea can prevent your birth control pills from working well.
 If you have vomiting or diarrhea, you may need to use a back-up birth control method (such as condoms, spermicide).
 Follow the directions in the Patient Information Leaflet and check with your doctor or pharmacist for more details.